ermin-code/KentuckyTrailsApp/README.md

 HTML interface that uses a textbox to search name of a particular trail in kentuckytrails.csv file and displays trail location on the map.
 It also indicates how long the trail is and in which county it is located in.
 If a wrong trail name is entered or if nothing is entered, a message on the page will be displayed that says 'No Trail Found!'

 (Part 2) - interactive_map.py file
 HTML interface that displays map of Kentucky showing all trail locations throughout the map.
 Each dot representing trails is color coded indicating trail condition (green - well maintained, orange - fairly maintained and red - poortly maintained).
 A black dot on the map indicates a trail that does not have information on its main·te·nance.
 On the left are selected all the counties in Kentucky that have trail information available.
-You can select or unselect different counties and main·te·nance conditions to narrow down the information presented on the map.
+You can select or unselect different counties and maintenance conditions to narrow down the information presented on the map.

 Please note that my personal MapBox token was hiden in .gitignore.
 However, you can use general public token provided by Mapbox: